Frequently Asked Questions (FAQs)

 Findings will also be shared, in regard to HIPAA compliance (i.e., obtaining authorization from subjects for the use and sharing of protected health information), with the University Privacy Officer to fulfill HIPAA auditing requirements.
 Only coded, aggregate data will be provided to the University Privacy Officer.

 What will happen if there are problems noted in the Findings from the site visit?

 Depending on the nature of the problem(s), the Vice President for Research may:

 - request that the QAIP Coordinator provide additional education to the PI and study team

 - ask the IRB Chairman/IRB to take action.

-The IRB will review each report of findings, provided by the Associate Vice President for Research Integrity, and may require additional remediation.
+The IRB will review each report of findings, and may require additional remediation.
 In addition, the IRB may be required to report certain findings to OHRP, FDA and study sponsors.